tlong81/poml/docs/language/meta.md

 - A plain JavaScript object treated as JSON Schema

 **Important limitations:**
-- Only one `responseSchema` meta element is allowed per document.
+- Only one `schema` meta element is allowed per document.
 Multiple response schemas will result in an error.
 - Response schemas cannot be used together with tool definitions in the same document.
 You must choose between structured responses or tool calling capabilities.

 ## Tool Registration

 Tool registration enables AI models to interact with external functions during conversation.
 Tools are function definitions that tell the AI model what functions are available, what parameters they expect, and what they do.

 **Important:** Tools and response schemas are mutually exclusive.
-You cannot use both `responseSchema` and `tool` meta elements in the same POML document.
+You cannot use both `schema` and `tool` meta elements in the same POML document.

 ### JSON Schema Format